 Reflecting on Your Teaching at U of T

-"One of the hardest lessons to learn as a teacher is that the sincerity of your actions has little or no correlation with students' perceptions of your effectiveness."
+“One of the hardest lessons to learn as a teacher is that the sincerity of your actions has little or no correlation with students’ perceptions of your effectiveness.”
+(Stephen D. Brookfield, 2017)

-Reflecting on Your Own
+Reflecting on Your Practice

-For instructors who want to independently explore and enhance their teaching
+For instructors who want to explore and enhance their teaching independently

 Reflecting with Colleagues

-Reflecting with Support from CTSI
+Reflecting with CTSI Support

-Why reflect?
 Reflection deepens your impact as an educator.
 It can help you:

 - Recognize effective strategies